rodrigobressan/android_tmdb_clean_architecture/README.md

 - Kotlin
 - Clean Architecture
 - MVP (Model-View-Presenter)
-- RxJava
+- RxJava 2
 - Dagger 2
 - Retrofit
 - SQLite
+- Mockito
+- Robolectric
+- Espresso
 - Travis CI
-- Unit tests
-- UI tests

 In case of any questions, feel free to open an issue.